Self-Portrait with Quaternary Material: Passive & Active

-Marié Nobematsu-Le Gassic is an artist based in Berlin, DE.
+Marié Nobematsu-Le Gassic (b.
+1995) is a Japanese American photographer and interdisciplinary based in Berlin, Germany.

 2019-2022.
 Kunsthochschule Weißensee Berlin, Diplom.
 Fine Arts